I'm Honey!

 Anger, Anger, Anger!

 It is not easy to handle anger, especially when we care about the other person.
 Relationships can be hard sometimes.
 I suggest concerning yourself with only your actions, because you have no control over another person’s emotions.
 I can attest that it is hard to handle anger sensibly.
 Your feelings are crushed, you feel betrayed, you are frustrated to the nines, you are livid, you are even shocked and mortified.
-A few times in my life I have been horrified beyond belief by other’s actions or words
+A few times in my life I have been horrified beyond belief by other’s actions or words.

-How Do I Handle My Anger?
+How Do I Handle My Anger Management?

 When a person shows their anger through unkind actions, not words, otherwise known as a passive-aggressive personality, I write a note; I have been known to write even two notes.
 When I love someone or care deeply I do not feel vulnerable making the first move.
 Again, if my note does not bring the person to the table, I ACCEPT what I cannot change and move forward in a positive direction.